Swede Hanson (wrestler): Professional wrestling career

 Boxing and professional wrestling promoter Willie Gilzenberg discovered Hanson and convinced him to compete in wrestling.
-He trained with George Tragos and debuted in WWWF (now World Wrestling Entertainment) in Paterson, New Jersey against Miguel Torres in 1957.
-Hanson was sent to Pittsburgh, Pennsylvania to compete while he continued to develop his skills.
+He trained with George Tragos and debuted in WWWF (now World Wrestling Entertainment) in Paterson, New Jersey, against Miguel Torres in 1957.
+Hanson was sent to Pittsburgh, Pennsylvania, to compete while he continued to develop his skills.
 While there, he wrestled against Bruno Sammartino in Sammartino's debut match.

 He was later hired by Jim Crockett and moved to the Carolinas to compete.
 While there, he began teaming with Rip Hawk to form a tag team known as the "Blond Bombers".
 They competed as heels (villains) and were hated by the crowds.
 During appearances, fans would throw acid or threaten them with knives and guns.
 In one attack, Hanson was stabbed in the leg and required 72 stitches.
 Hawk taught Hanson a move called the reverse neckbreaker, which saw Hanson stand back-to-back with his opponent, clasp his hands under the opponent's chin, and fall to the ring floor while pulling the opponent with him.
-This became Hanson's signature manoeuvre that he used in most matches.
+This became Hanson's signature maneuver that he used in most matches.

 Hanson remained silent during the team's interviews while Hawk did most of the talking.
 The team won its first title on August 3, 1965, when they defeated Hiro Matsuda and Duke Keomuka to win the Florida version of the NWA World Tag Team Championship.
 They also competed in Mid-Atlantic Championship Wrestling, where they became the inaugural NWA Atlantic Coast Tag Team Champions.
 They held the title belts four times between 1968 and 1971 while feuding with George Becker and Johnny Weaver.
 During that time, they also won the IWA World Tag Team Championship while competing in Tasmania.
 While in the Carolinas, Hanson and Hawk spent a lot of time with Ric Flair when Flair entered the wrestling business.
 Hawk stated that Flair used to cause trouble for the group, including one incident in which Flair flirted with the girlfriend of a Mafia member.
 Hanson and Hawk used their friendship with the Mafia member to help Flair escape from being killed in revenge.